Tour Guide

 Michel Oxarart Western Gallery

 Michel Oxarart, the first official rancher in the Cypress Hills area, established his ranch near Davis Lake (now Cypress Lake) south of present-day Cypress Park.
 A Basque from the Pyrenees Mountains bordering France and Spain, Oxarart arrived in our area in 1882.
-This gallery contains a photo exhibition of early ranchers, artefacts associated with ranching, its people and a large display of district brands.
+This gallery contains a photo exhibition of early ranchers, artefacts associated with ranching and a large display of district brands.

 NWMP Room

-This room displays photos and artefacts relating to the “A Division” Headquarters, located about a mile southwest of Maple Creek.
-The only reminder of the Barracks is the lonely cemetery on the hillside above the former site.
+This room features photographs and artefacts related to the “A Division” Headquarters, once located about a mile southwest of Maple Creek.
+Today, the only visible reminder of the barracks is the solitary cemetery on the hillside overlooking the former site.

 Victorian Parlour